-Not only did Mahatma Gandhi contributed significantly in India’s freedom struggle against the Britishers, but through his iconoclastic vision inspired people across the world to raise their voice against any kind of discrimination – be it on the basis of caste, color, religion, to name a few.
-Mahatma Gandhi’s profound quote, “The best way to find yourself is to loose yourself in the service of others”, aptly sums up his significant selfless contribution for India.
+Not only did Mahatma Gandhi contribute significantly in India’s freedom struggle against the Britishers, but through his profound vision inspired people across the world to raise their voice against any kind of discrimination – be it on the basis of caste, color, religion, to name a few.
+Mahatma Gandhi’s profound quote, “The best way to find yourself is to lose yourself in the service of others,” aptly sums up his significant selfless contribution for India.

-Mahatma Gandhi inspired people with his famous quote, “Be the change you wish to see in the world.”He did practice non-violence, truth and self restrain.
-While he was in London he became more committed towards a vegetarian diet and motivated others to adopt vegetarian diet as well.
+Mahatma Gandhi inspired people with his famous quote, “Be the change you wish to see in the world.”He did practice non-violence, truth and self restraint.
+While he was in London, he became more committed towards a vegetarian diet and motivated others to adopt vegetarian diet as well.
 The Father of the Nation believed in simple living and high thinking.
-He lived simply, used to wear traditional Indian dhoti and a shawl, woven with yarn hand-spun on a charkha.
+He lived simply, used to wear traditional Indian dhoti and a shawl, woven with yarn hand-spun on a ‘charkha’.
 He abstained from meat, alcohol and promiscuity.
-Mahatma Gandhi undertook long fasts as a mark for political protest as well as self-restrain.
+Mahatma Gandhi undertook long fasts as a mark of political protest as well as self-restraint.

 In 1916, Mahatma Gandhi was arrested for organizing civil resistance of tens of thousands of landless farmers and serfs in the Champaran district of Bihar, India.
 Through the Champaran Satyagraha of 1916, Mahatma Gandhi along with the farmers and serfs opposed the increasing tax levied on farmers by the British during the devastating famine.
-With his steely determination, Gandhi startled Britishers in 1930 with his 440km long walk on foot to ocean to oppose the British salt monopoly and led Indians to challenge the British imposed salt tax.
-Dandi Salt March is laid down in history and approximately 60,000 people were imprisoned an an outcome of the protest march.
+With his steely determination, Gandhi startled Britishers in 1930 with his 440 km long walk on foot to the ocean.
+It was primarily to oppose the British salt monopoly and lead Indians to challenge the British imposed salt tax.
+Dandi Salt March is laid down in history, where approximately 60,000 people were imprisoned an an outcome of the protest march.